murtaza-nasir/speakr/docs/admin-guide/system-settings.md

 For detailed retention configuration, see the [Retention & Auto-Deletion](retention.md) guide.

-### Background Processing Queue
+### Background Processing Queues

-Speakr uses a fair job queue to process uploads and reprocessing requests.
-The queue ensures multiple users get fair access to processing resources.

-**JOB_QUEUE_WORKERS**: Number of concurrent workers processing jobs.
-Higher values increase throughput but consume more resources.
+Speakr uses separate job queues for transcription and summarization to prevent slow ASR processing from blocking quick summary generation.

+**JOB_QUEUE_WORKERS**: Number of workers for transcription jobs (ASR processing).
+These are slow jobs that can take 5-30 minutes.
+Default: `2`.

+**SUMMARY_QUEUE_WORKERS**: Number of workers for summary jobs (LLM API calls).
+These are fast jobs that typically complete in under a minute.
 Default: `2`.

 **JOB_MAX_RETRIES**: How many times a failed job will be retried before being marked as failed.
 Default: `3`.